Understanding IVF Access in a Post Roe v Wade World

 State legislation that RESOLVE believes threatens access to IVF may focus on the embryos created during that IVF cycle, regardless of how those embryos were created (i.e. donor sperm, egg, or donated embryos) and who is carrying the pregnancy.
 Using a gestational carrier surrogate to build your family requires doing IVF, but we haven’t seen abortion ban bills specifically target gestational carriers, so this is not a problem.
 The issue is the creation of embryos as part of an IVF cycle.
 If a bill gives rights to embryos that are outside of a woman’s body (embryo Personhood), then RESOLVE would oppose the legislation.

 This depends on how state legislation is drafted in your state and if the focus of the bill is on a viable pregnancy.
-RESOLVE will review bills introduced and activate people in that state if we believe the legislation will impact care for a miscarriage or ectopic pregnancy.
+RESOLVE will review bills introduced and activate people in that state if we believe the legislation will impact care for a pregnancy loss or ectopic pregnancy.
 If you have experienced either of these and needed medical intervention, your story is important!
 We encourage you to meet with your state legislators to share your story, even if legislation has not been introduced.

 At this time IVF access is not limited in any state; there should be no reason for people to leave their home clinic and go to a different state.